eames1127/eames1127/README.md

 I am a Software Engineer based on the Nottinghamshire/Derbyshire border and have worked within the industry since 2012.
 I am currently employed by a large organisation working as Team leader responsible for developing large scale software solutions.

-- 🔭 I’m currently working on a Finance application.
+- 🔭 I’m currently working on a Wild gardening application.
 (Private Repo)
 - 🌱 I’m currently learning
-  * PowerShell and automation to increase productivity.
-  * Vue
+  * Vue 3
 - ⚡ My personal website can be found [here.](https://daeames.com)

 ![Most used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=eames1127&theme=merko)